 2. Extracting the CBD

-For this reason, we use CO2 extraction.
+Once the plant has been processed, the CBD is extracted from all the other plant cannabinoids to create an isolated CBD compound, known as CBD isolate.
 “It’s about washing the cannabinoids and terpenes off the plant,” explains Gregor.
 “The plant produces these constituents on the surface.
 It’s not like other plants that have essential oils on the inside.

 3. Processing the crude extract